Kazektulu/ECE143_Team25/README.md

 # __Discretionary Income__<br/>

 ## Introduction
  This project is for a class assignment in accordance with UCSD and ECE 143 guidelines.
 The objective is to probe and build abilities in data analysis utilizing real world datasets to perform a realistic and interesting objective.
-Rather than a singular task for the sake of novelty, we chose to build a toolset that is something each of us see as useful and important for not only us, but the other students and working professionals alike.<br/><br/>
+Rather than a singular task for the sake of novelty, we chose to build a toolset that is something each of us see as useful and important for not only us, but the other students and working professionals alike.<br/>
+ With respect to the very common concern of career prospects for students after graduating, we decided to look at applying data to help addressing the problem of whether its a good idea to choose a high salary job in a high cost city in comparison to another area with lower salary, since we should be able to resolve <br/>

 ## Stage 1
 __Planning and Framing the program__<br/>